jessica-medley/real-time-bus-tracker/README.md

-Title of the project: Real Time Bus Tracker Description of the project: What does the current project do?
-Include improvements you made in the description.
+Title of the project:
+Real Time Bus Tracker

+Description of the project:
+When you click 'Show stops between MIT and Harvard" you will see the bus icon move along the bus route where it stops.
+I updated the icon to a small bus.

-How to Run: This is information someone would use to run your project on their machine.
+How to Run:
+Simply copy the files into one folder on your computer, then open the html file in a browser.
+You could also drag the html file over to the browser.
+Once the page loads, click on the 'Show stops between MIT and Harvard' then the bus will move!

-Roadmap of future improvements: What additional features or functionality would be helpful to a user?
+Roadmap of future improvements:
+Expand to have multiple buse routs and a dropdown to select which bus route you want to see.

+License information:
-License information: This should include information about the MIT license.
+MIT license.